Valley physics in the two bands $\mathbf{k}\cdot\mathbf{p}$ model for SiGe heterostructures and spin qubits: Application to spin qubits

 This is illustrated in \cref{fig:frTsvsB2} for the quantum well with a Ge spike ($\Delta=115\,\mu$eV).
 The trends are qualitatively similar to \cref{fig:frTsvsB}, yet the Rabi frequencies and dephasing rates in the spin qubit regime are slightly larger in this device because the displacements $\delta\langle y\rangle$ and $\delta\langle z\rangle$ induced by the gates are also stronger with the spike.
 The effects of the shear component of the phonons are, indeed, now sizable in the valley qubit regime.
 For Ge spikes, we can compare the performances of the qubit with and without alloy disorder, as the valley splitting remains significant in both cases (here $\Delta=114\,\mu$eV without alloy disorder).
-While disorder has little impact in the spin qubit regime (except near the spin/valley anti-crossing), it lowers the Rabi frequency, dephasing and relaxation rates by orders of magnitude in the valley qubit regime.
+While disorder has little impact in the spin qubit regime (except near the spin/valley anti-crossing), it lowers the Rabi frequency, dephasing and relaxation rates by orders of magnitude in the valley qubit regime (in the absence of alloy disorder, $f_R$ is for example smaller in the valley than in the spin qubit regime).
 Alloy disorder is thus expected to play a major role wherever the valley can interfere with the spin degrees of freedom, such as in shuttling or readout.